goatshriek/stumpless/docs/examples/cpp/README.md

 # C++ Bindings

-While stumpless is written in C to keep it as lightweight and simple as possible, it has been extended to C++ so that it can be used from the higher level language with the same performance benefits.
+While stumpless is written in C to keep it as lightweight and simple as possible, it has been extended to C++ so that it can be used from the higher level language with nearly the same performance benefits.

 These bindings go beyond simply calling C code from C++, however; the entire library is exposed via an object-oriented API documented in full